 An expense is incurred when the care has been provided, not when the expense is billed or paid.
-Expenses incurred before your plan effective date are not eligible.
+Expenses incurred before the start of the plan year are not eligible.
+If you enroll in the plan mid-plan year, expenses incurred before your enrollment date are not eligible.